rl-bandits-lab/RL-Backdoor/backdoor_attack/mobile_env/README.md

-# multiagent_competition
+# mobile_env

 This code is used to train the Trojan model.
 It includes the following steps:

-- Benign model.
+- Train the benign model.
 - Collect trajectories from the benign model.
 - Train the fast-failing model.
 - Collect trajectories from the fast-failing model.